vdesabou/kafka-docker-playground/ccloud/connect-cdc-oracle19-source/README.md

 Without SSL:

 ```
-$ playground run -f cdc-oracle19-cdb-table<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f cdc-oracle19-cdb-table<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 or

 ```
-$ playground run -f cdc-oracle19-pdb-table<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f cdc-oracle19-pdb-table<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 Note: